Capital Tax Recovery

 • Section 8 agreement, etc.

-You can submit your written claim and supporting documents in the fillable form on this page, by email to info@capitaltaxrecovery.com, or by mail to Capital Tax Recovery, P.O.
+You can submit your written claim and supporting documents in the fillable form on this page or by mail to Capital Tax Recovery, P.O.
 Box 7332, Berlin, CT 06037.

 Submitting through this website can speed the process.